Azərpoçt: Development history

-During World War Two, in order to develop the economy and social conditions of people required an increase in postal services.
-Thus, at that period postal communication networks increased 9 times and reached 524 compared to 1920 and 402 of them or 76.7% were located in the villages.
+During World War Two, improving the economy and social conditions of people required an increase in postal services.
+Thus, during that period postal communication networks increased 9 times and reached 524 compared to 1920 and 402 of them or 76.7% were located in the villages.

 In 1945, the International Post Expedition was held in Baku.
 This event was aimed to ensure the movement of international parcels and also their protection and control.
 In the same year, the length of post-delivery by domestic air transport was 1042 km.

 In the 1950s compared to the 1940s, interchange of letters increased 140%, parcels 80%, money orders 237%, periodicals 80%, and the number of post boxes grew to 3000.

 In 1955, the total length of post routes was around 8668 km.
 Delivery capacity by air transportation was 736,1 ton, by sea 4212 ton.

-In 1970 compared to 1940, number of postal facilities increased 3 times and amounted to 1590 (especially in rural areas 1171), number of mail correspondence increased 3 times and consisted 75 million, parcels increased 2 times, periodicals 6,5 times, distance of post routes 3 times (reached 20023 km), number of automobile routes increased 9 times and reached 1705 thousand km.
+In 1970 compared to 1940, the number of postal facilities increased 3 times and amounted to 1590 (especially in rural areas 1171), number of mail correspondence increased 3 times and consisted 75 million, parcels increased 2 times, periodicals 6,5 times, distance of post routes 3 times (reached 20023 km), number of automobile routes increased 9 times and reached 1705 thousand km.
 This process is considered as the reduction of horse-wagon routes.

 In 1991, with the dissolution of the Soviet Union, "Azerpost" Production Union replaced the former postal system and started to the organization of postal and electrician communications and provide services in Azerbaijan.

 "Azerpost" SE as a follower of "Azerpost" PU was founded by order of the Ministry of Communication dated 23.09.1999, #151 "On the continuation of reforms and improvement of a structure in post communication field".
 Enterprise was founded on the base of "Azerpost" Production Union and became its legal successor.